Pedestrians in downtown Appleton need look no further than the sidewalk to find examples of compassion these days.

 In addition to the set of 12 manhole covers for the sidewalks, two complete extra sets of covers were made for Lawrence and the Trout Museum of Art by Neenah Foundry, which underwrote the cost of the project.

 Lawrence University, "Showing Their Compassionate Side: Lawrence Sculpture Students Turn Manhole Covers into Public Art" (2011).
 Press Releases.
-Paper 481.
+481.